ottneel/Dataquest-course-performance/README.md

 **CONCLUSION and RECOMMENDATION**
 Which courses should be improved?

 While it's safe to say that DQ is doing a brilliant Job with the courses content as students generally like the lessons and are enthused to finish them.
 However some courses needs to be looked into.
 Courses **9,58,20,100 87** as they are courses with the worst NPS score (-100) and lessons with low completion rate (lessons 499 and 311 in courses 87 and 58 respectively).
+I'd also reommend that maybe the length of these courses or the difficulty level could be ajusted as these could be what is frustrating learners.

 ![Screenshot_20230419-205853](https://user-images.githubusercontent.com/101079280/233186393-d53521a7-8df4-42b9-ab19-7e07350cc427.png)